 A few weeks ago I had the pleasure of sitting down with Sarah Delaney, head of classification at NBS, to talk about Uniclass 2015.
-It turns out that the way I have used classification on my doors isn’t exactly how it should be used, so I wanted to share with you why, and the changes I needed to make.
+It turns out that the way I have used classification isn’t exactly how it should be used, so I wanted to share with you why and what changes I needed to make.

 NOTE: Sarah has written an article on Uniclass 2015 which was a big help in getting me to understand.

 Ok, a quick bit of context, what is a classification system?
-Basically, it is a method of classifying or categorizing objects to differentiate between them.
-Classification impacts everything, from the Tree of Life, and the age-old debate around Whether Jaffa Cakes are in fact Biscuits?
+Basically, it’s a method of classifying or categorizing ‘things’ to differentiate between them.
+Classification impacts on everything, from the Tree of Life, the age-old debate around Whether Jaffa Cakes are in fact Biscuits?
 (A debate based on avoiding VAT), to how we decide what parts of a design are the responsibility of which professionals.

-In construction, there is an International standard for forming classification systems, ISO 12006-2 (you’d think I was on commission with ISO by the number of these standards I reference).
+In construction, there is an International standard for producing classification systems, ISO 12006-2 (you’d think I was on commission with ISO by the number of these standards I reference).
 It suggests how classification tables should be broken up as well as their relationships to each other.
-Uniclass 2015 is the UK’s latest in a series of classification systems to be created aligned to this standard.
-Now before any QS/Estimators
+Uniclass 2015 is the UK’s latest in a series of classification systems (CI/SfB, CAWS, Uniclass, Uniclass 1.4, Uniclass 2,…) to be created aligned to this standard.

 |25||Wall and barrier|

 |32||Damp-proofing, waterproofing and plaster finishing|

 |35||Stair and ramp|

 Note: While under Products(Pr) preparatory work is covered under Pr_15; in Activities(Ac) however, it is under Ac_10.
 So, as 15 has been taken by Earthwork in Systems(Ss), I have opted to use 10.